rubiefawn/embergrove/content/petroleum.md

 tags:
   - thing
 ---

-The magically inert form of [[ichor]], which is extremely valuable as a fuel.
+The magically inert form of [[Ichor]], which is extremely valuable as a fuel.